-After a lengthy search in books and the internet I came to the conclusion that they were actually aphids.
+After a lengthy search in books and the internet and the use of a hallmark magnifying glass, I came to the conclusion that they were actually aphids.

 The peach potato aphid came closest to the description.
 If anyone thinks otherwise please give us your thoughts because I'm still not sure.